 As an ecophysiologist, I am interested in how coastal ocean variability and global climate change influence the metabolism, growth, and overall performance of kelp forest invertebrates.
 I am specifically working on an NSF-funded project based out of Sitka, AK, where I am investigating changes in the metabolic rate of kelp grazers to a suite of pH ad temperature multi-stressors.

-A second year PhD student, I am broadly interested in the response of marine systems to “novel” conditions, which can range from changes in temperature and carbonate chemistry to eutrophication and species invasions.
-In my dissertation research, I am investigating how changing environmental factors are affecting coastal, subtidal ecosystems at different ecological levels, and how these impacts may relate to societal issues.
+A third year PhD student, I am broadly interested in the response of marine systems to “novel” conditions, which can range from changes in temperature and carbonate chemistry to range expansions and species invasions.
+In my dissertation research, I am investigating how changing environmental factors are affecting kelp forest ecosystems from both the ecological and evolutionary perspectives.

-I'm a first year PhD student with a broad interest in how global change will impact high-latitude nearshore communities.
+I'm a second year PhD student with a broad interest in how global change will impact high-latitude kelp forests and the greater ecosystems they support.
+My dissertation research will focus on the seasonal drivers and variation in macroalgal communities, projected responses of macroalgal physiology to future multiple-stressor scenarios, and how these changes may propagate up through the food web.
 My goal is that my research will be useful in informing public understanding and policy decisions in the highly productive and heavily utilized marine ecosystems of the North Pacific.
-I find that translating research into inspired and effective science communication is one of the most enjoyable aspects of being a scientist, and I'm always looking to improve my abilities in this realm.

 Specialist - Technician

 I joined the Kroeker lab in May of 2017 and have since split my time between Santa Cruz and Sitka, AK.
 As the lab technician, I get to focus on the practical aspects of a wide range of projects.
 My personal research interests going forward are still a work in progress, so I love having the opportunity to conduct fieldwork and construct experimental systems, all while gaining exposure to the exciting work of my colleagues.